House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Grip the handle of the axe with two hands.

-2. Raise the axe overhead and strike down on the end of the round.
+2. Raise the axe overhead and strike down at the end of the round.

-The wedge will penetrate into the round to begin the split.
+The wedge will penetrate the round to begin the split.
 Sometimes, because of the narrow wedge, it may become stuck in the round.
 Be careful when removing it.
-Typically, several strikes are needed in the same vicinity of the previous strikes to complete the split.
+Typically, several strikes are needed in the same vicinity as previous strikes to complete the split.

 The splitting axe is used to split logs or cut logs by chipping away at them.
-When chipping the wood, you get many small pieces and are usually cutting across the grain of the wood, while splitting wood is cutting with the grain of the wood.
-Many people who camp, use an axe to chip and split wood for their fire.
+When chipping the wood, you get many small pieces that are usually cutting across the grain of the wood, while splitting wood is cutting with the grain of the wood.
+Many campers use an axe to chip and split wood for their fire.
 So, what makes the splitting axe an effective tool to use?

 Design

 The head of the splitting axe has a sharp wedge that makes it a good cutting tool.
-The head is fairly flat and only weighs between 3 to 6 pounds.
-Since the head is fairly lightweight, the axe can be used for longer periods and one is able to make more accurate strikes.
-It also makes it a good alternative for the woman to use, should they need or desire to.
+The head is relatively flat and only weighs between 3 to 6 pounds.
+Since the head is lightweight, the axe can be used for longer periods and make more accurate strikes.

 Handling

 Splitting axes come with a wooden handle, but for durability reasons, composite handles are an alternative.
-Keep in mind, the handle you choose for your axe will be what can add the weight to it.
-Since the handle of the axe is shorter, you do not have the same leverage as you would with a longer handled tool.
-Less leverage means you may take more swings to actually split a log.
+Remember, the handle you choose for your axe will add weight.
+Since the axe handle is shorter, you do not have the same leverage as you would with a longer-handled tool.
+Less leverage means you may take more swings to split a log.

 Splitting Maul Overview